Supported Independent Living (SIL) Funding Explained

 What Is NDIS Supported Independent Living (SIL)?

-The supported independent living fund is designed for NDIS participants with very high support needs.
-It is used to help them with independent living in their own home, by providing supports for:
+This fund aids NDIS participants with significant support needs.
+It supports independent living in their own homes, by providing supports for:

 SIL, SDA and Core Support: Three Very Different Funds

-SIL is not considered part of a participant's core supports, even though many of the services overlap.
-As such, it cannot be funded through the core supports budget.
-It can only be provided where it is part of the participant's NDIS plan.
+SIL, is distinct from a participant's core supports despite overlapping services, as such, it cannot be funded through the core supports budget.
+It is only available as part of the participant's NDIS plan.

-SIL is also often confused with specialist disability accommodation (SDA).
-This is when funding is provided for housing modifications and assistive technology.
+However, SIL differs from Specialist Disability Accommodation (SDA), which funds housing modifications and assistive technology.
 It's possible to receive SDA alongside SIL funding or instead of it.

 NDIS SIL Eligibility: The Path to Achieving SIL Funding